asdfractal/clockwerks-catalogue/README.md

 Hero Thumbnail|image_thumb|String
 Hero Portrait|image_full|String
 Hero Roles|roles|Array
+Attack type|attack|String

 The hero id property corresponds to the in game id of the hero and is used for administrative purposes.

 ## Features
 ### Implemented Features
-* Create account, login and logout
+* Authentication system to create account, login and logout
+* Passwords are encrypted using Werkzeug security package
 * Dynamically changing user interaction options based on if they are logged in or not
-* Displaying a list of heroes with a additional information on a popup modal
+* Full hero list display with a additional information in a popup modal in card format
+* API that handles a query from the user to filter heroes by their primary attribute
+* Dyanmic updating of the DOM with the response from the API
 * A favourite heroes list, which the user can modify from the hero page or a separate page displaying their list
-* If the hero is on the user's list, a white border will display on the heroes page
+* Additional section of the favourite list to store personal notes about each hero on the list
+* Personal profile page which the user can update with in game stats and a biography
+* Toast messages to inform user of actions such as adding and removing heroes

 ### Planned Features
 * Account deletion option
-* Flash/popup messages to confirm list has been modified
+* Page to display all users profiles for other users to view and connect with the community

 ## Technologies Used
 ### Languages